 Additionally, very few of these laundry care products have been thoroughly tested for safety.
 The U.S. government hasn't passed any commerce law regulating them since the Toxic Substances Control Act (TSCA) in 1976!
 This is why its important to know the products your using.

 Some brands are worse than others.
 Some are perfectly safe.
 Tide, Gain, Clorox, Dreft, Green Works, Woolite, Downey, and Resolve are among the 250+ worst offenders.
 It unfortunately seems as though the most prevalent products in TV commercials and in retail stores earned the “worst” grades.
 Though tides are changing, and more and more stores are stocking up on healthier alternatives (especially in the baby section).

 Thankfully there are websites, like The Environmental Working Group's database, where you can see the truth about chemicals and additives found in common products.

 Bleach alone is toxic to your body.
-Swishing your clothes around in it before putting them on may cause skin irritations, among other symptoms.
+Swishing your clothes around in it before putting them on may cause skin irritations, among other symptoms (including lung and neurological problems).
 This is one item I do DIY.

 While often just the Thieves Cleaner helps by itself and often lemon essential oil will also work by itself (or with Thieves Cleaner), we do make a “hippie bleach” that we use and is effective.
 It even took the poop stains out of my potty training toddler's undies!